Teenlife

 3. Help your local community center.
 Community centers throw local events, aimed towards families, students, and senior citizens in the area.
 They could always use help to run events, decorate, and more.

 4. Share the fun with those who cannot participate.
-Been told you’re “too old” to trick-or-treat because you’re “in high school” and “at this point you’re basically stealing candy from children?"
+Have you heard that you’re “too old” to trick-or-treat because you’re in high school?
 Never fear.
-Dust off that old Jedi costume and put on your walking shoes, because no one will judge you if you’re collecting for UNICEF this Halloween.
+Dust off that old Jedi costume, put on your walking shoes, and collect candy for UNICEF this Halloween.

 5. Be a part of those who make Dr. King’s dream a reality.
 Join other people in your community for an event associated with the National Day of Service in honor of the Rev. Martin Luther King Jr. This annual day happens in January around the MLK holiday, but the website has ideas on how to stay involved with causes year-round.

 6. Join one of the many ways to celebrate Earth Day.
 Mark your calendar!
-Earth Day is April 22, and a whole slew of nonprofits have planting or cleanup events to give the planet a well-deserved pat on the back.
+Earth Day happens every April 22, and a whole slew of nonprofits host planting or cleanup events to give the planet a well-deserved pat on the back.
 You can also check to see if there are any festivals in your area.

 7. Exercise your civil rights and let your voice be heard.
 Passionate about a local, national, or global issue?
 Spurred by all those letters you wrote to your senators after reading the first part of this list?
 See if there are marches in your area that align with your beliefs, or—better yet—start your own!